unRob/milpa/.milpa/docs/milpa/repo/docs.md

 Same docs are rendered to HTML, using the [`milpa itself docs html`](/.milpa/commands/itself/docs) command.

-These docs are brought to you courtesy of the recursive department of departamental recursiveness.
+These docs are brought to you courtesy of the **Recursive Department of Departamental Recursiveness**.